sgmig/tmg_task/README.md

 The most important tool in this file is the class ClusterDecissionHelper.
 This class allows to perform KMeans with different numbers of clusters and compute the silhouette score, inertia, or both.
 It can repeat the process several times, and analize the scores for the optimal suggesting and optimal value of K for KMeans.
 It also provides a rudimentary static method to automatically find elbows in graphs like inertia vs. number of clusters or for the plot of the singular values of each dimension obtain through SVD, based on maximizng the distances between the plotted curve and a straight line that goes through its ends.

+#### scrapping.ipynb
+Performs scrapping.
+This file was originally used for testing the scrapping functions.
+The functions in scraptools.py wer first developped here and then mover over.
+The original function definitions were replaced by an import.

 #### fit_clustering.ipynb
 This notebook takes textfiles corresponding to each site, and performs the following task
 * Eliminate texts that are too short or empty.